 - Student Workers are paid only for hours worked (i.e. not holidays, snow days, etc.).

 - Once a schedule has been agreed upon, the student will report for work and remain at work during all of the scheduled hours unless the supervisor grants permission for the student to leave early.

 - The student will ask for work upon signing in, notify the supervisor when the work is completed and ask if there is any more work to do.
 It is ordinarily not acceptable to send student workers away during scheduled work hours unless the student requests to leave early or there is cause for such action.

 - If there is no work to be done on occasion, it is acceptable for the student to study (in a location designated by the supervisor) while waiting for an assignment from the supervisor.
 The student may not be released to study elsewhere and record the hours on the time sheet.

 - If a student will be absent, it is expected that the student will inform the supervisor as soon as possible.

 - If the supervisor will be absent, and the student therefore will not be able to work as scheduled, the supervisor should notify the student in advance whenever possible.

 Transfering to Other Departments

-- If either the student or the supervisor wishes to terminate the Work Study assignment, please contact Career Services at ext.
-3304.
+- If either the student or the supervisor wishes to terminate the Work-Study assignment, please contact the Work-Study Coordinator at (609)570-3304.
 An attempt will be made to resolve any issues and if necessary the student will be reassigned.

-Please feel free to discuss any question or concern about Work Study with the Career Services staff in SC229.
-Thank you for your interest in the Work Study program.
+Please feel free to discuss any question or concern about Work-Study with the Work-Study Coordinator at (609)570-3304 or Career Services staff in SC229.
+Thank you for your interest in the Work-Study program.